-The National Criminal Justice Arts Alliance is asking its members to have their say on Arts Council England’s (ACE) upcoming strategy for 2020-2030, and shape where creative work in criminal justice settings fits in to its 10-year vision.
+The National Criminal Justice Arts Alliance (NCJAA) is asking its members to have their say on Arts Council England’s (ACE) upcoming strategy for 2020-2030, and shape where creative work in criminal justice settings fits in to its 10-year vision.

 We welcome ACE’s increased support for our sector, and believe this is an important opportunity to identify how criminal justice can help ACE deliver on it’s vision that by 2030 creativity and culture of every kind is celebrated, and people from every background benefit from public investment in culture.

 As well as encouraging individual responses, the NCJAA is developing its own response.
 This will be shaped by: